philippebourcier/bitpirat_fanctrl/README.md

 Original Python EMC2301 code from :
 https://github.com/mamin27/ecomet_i2c_raspberry_tools/tree/master/i2c_pkg/emc2301_pkg

 (Thus this code is GPLv3 and not BSD, sorry...)

 PID Implementation from :
 https://onion.io/2bt-pid-control-python/

+(you might want to take the readconfig/createconfig code from this script, if you want to "live tune" the PID algorithm)